What Is Deck Resurfacing?

 - Protect the surface of your deck from damage due to chipping from heavy objects (such as deck furniture) or staining by pool chemicals.

-- Hose off the deck weekly with a spray nozzle to keep dirt, debris, and mildew from setting in.
+- Hose off the deck with a spray nozzle to keep dirt, debris, and mildew from setting in.

 - Dirt and chemicals such as plant food have iron in them and will leave rust stains.
 Be sure to remove them from the deck area quickly.
 All plants should have a tray under them to collect excess water.